tomiGoljevscek/Oxide.Docs/source/includes/rust/plugin_api.md

 We need a Python example here
 ```

-Calling an API hook allows you to access results from another plugin
+Calling an API hook allows you to access results from another plugin.